7 Ways to Reduce Dementia Sundowning Symptoms

 Schedule appointments, outings, visitors, and bath time in the earlier part of the day, when they’re likely to feel their best.

-Making your older adult’s environment especially calm and soothing in the later afternoon gives you a head start on reducing agitation and anxiety.
+Creating an older adult’s environment as calm and soothing as possible in the late afternoon gives you a head start on reducing agitation and anxiety.

-For example, you could play soothing music at a calm, low volume or use aromatherapy to lightly scent the room with a soothing lavender scent.
+For example, you could play soothing music at a low volume or use aromatherapy to lightly scent the room with lavender.

 Having dementia is exhausting, even if your older adult doesn’t do much.
 That’s why they may want to rest often during the day.

-However, too much daytime napping can make it difficult to sleep through the night, a top challenge for many caregivers.
+However, excessive daytime napping can make it difficult to sleep through the night —a top challenge for many caregivers.

-Poor nighttime sleep can also increase daytime fatigue, causing a negative cycle that increases sundowning symptoms.
+Poor nighttime sleep can also worsen daytime fatigue, creating a negative cycle that intensifies sundowning symptoms.

 Structure their daily routine to minimize afternoon naps.
 If a nap is needed, make it earlier in the afternoon and keep it brief.